arikw/write-right-extension/src/README.md

 - Automatically detects the writing direction of the first word character in an input element and sets it to RTL or LTR accordingly.
 - Allows the user to manually set the writing direction to RTL with the right control and right shift keys, or to LTR with the left control and left shift keys.
-- Aligns the text alignment to "start" when the writing direction is set by the extension.
-- Logs to the console whenever a direction switch occurs.
 - Only changes the writing direction of editable input elements.
 - Re-enables the auto-detection mode when the input element is cleared.
-- Supports about:srcdoc pages.

 ## Installation